-After your CGE Study Abroad Budget Form is electronically submitted by CGE to Student Financial Services, the form will be reviewed by your dedicated Financial Aid Counselor.
-If your total study abroad expenses exceed or are less than your TU Cost of Attendance (COA or budget) for the semester you plan to study abroad, those total expenses will replace the TU COA (or budget).
+After your CGE Study Abroad Budget Form is received by Student Financial Services, the form will be reviewed by your Financial Aid Counselor.
+If your total study abroad expenses are different than your TU Cost of Attendance (COA or budget) for the semester you plan to study abroad, the new total expenses will replace the TU COA.

-After your financial aid has been awarded and you are ready to go study abroad, the CGE Office will contact the Bursar’s Office regarding the release of your funds to pay for your living expenses abroad.
+After your financial aid has been awarded and you are ready to study abroad, the CGE Office will contact the Bursar’s Office regarding the release of your funds to pay for your living expenses abroad.
 The Bursar’s Office can address any questions or concerns you may have regarding your balance and the refund process (i.e., how to set up direct deposit).
-To know when to expect your loan money to apply to your student Bursar account balance, refer to the below Loan Disbursement Information.

 While you are abroad, you should maintain a full time status; otherwise, you will have received funding you were not eligible to receive.
 If this scenario happens, you could lose some of your funding, and it could result in you owing money to TU.